yasuohasegawa/tfliteStyleTransferTester/README.md

 - **iOS Version**: Fully functional and uses **SwiftUI**.
 - **Android Version**: Work in Progress (WIP), with planned support for **Jetpack Compose**.

+## iOS Issues

+- **SwiftUI Preview Mode**: Currently, SwiftUI preview mode does not work due to an arm64 architecture issue.
+However, the project runs without issues on physical devices, and you can use your device to test it.

 ## Installation Requirements

 Please refer to the [TensorFlow Lite Style Transfer example documentation](https://github.com/tensorflow/examples/tree/master/lite/examples/style_transfer) for installation instructions and prerequisites.